shah-in-boots/notes/permanent/K23-background.md

 		- Both directly/indirectly involve protein kinase C
 	- NPY receptors exist along the neurocardiac axis, including adrenal medulla (Y3) and cardiac tissue (Y2)[@Coote2013]

+## Electrophysiology

-1. APD variability in the atria precede onset of AF at rapid pacing rates [@vanStaveren2020]
+- APD variability in the atria precede onset of AF at rapid pacing rates [@vanStaveren2020]
-1. AERP measurement durnig extrastimuli protocols (e.g. bottom quintile of fibrillatory intervals from endocardium) [@Capucci1995]
+- AERP measurement durnig extrastimuli protocols (e.g. bottom quintile of fibrillatory intervals from endocardium) [@Capucci1995]
-1. Two studies that have looked at mental stress and EPS are quite small (`n = 10` & `n = 12`), but neither looked at atrial properties [@Insulander2003; @Finlay2016]
+- Two studies that have looked at mental stress and EPS are quite small (`n = 10` & `n = 12`), but neither looked at atrial properties [@Insulander2003; @Finlay2016]

 ## Genetic factors

+There are currently known associations of ECG intervals and monogenic arrhythmia susceptibility genes, done by @Choi2021.